Lofi Girl: Renaming and subsequent history

 On 18 March 2021, six years after the creation of the channel, it was announced that the channel would rebrand from ChilledCow to Lofi Girl.
 The YouTube community posts explained how Lofi Girl had become the icon of the channel, and that it would fit as the new channel name.

 On 2 February 2022, the channel reached the milestone of ten million subscribers.
 The stream that was on at the time had been running since 22 February 2020, and had over seven million likes.
 The channel celebrated this by having a party event in the chat.

 On 10 July 2022, YouTube took down two of the channel's streams ("beats to relax/study to" and "beats to chill/sleep to") after receiving a Digital Millennium Copyright Act takedown request from Malaysian record label FMC Music Sdn Bhd.
 The two streams had nearly 800 million combined views and had been streaming continuously for about 21,000 hours each.
 YouTube later confirmed that the copyright infringement claims were "abusive" and that the claimant's channel had been terminated.
 Lofi Girl resumed streaming on 12 July.
 According to a spokesman for FMC Music, the copyright claims were filed by hackers who had gained access to the company's YouTube account.
 Following the incident, Lofi Girl criticized YouTube for not investigating the claims more thoroughly and for not providing content creators an opportunity to appeal false claims.

 Beginning on 18 March 2025, Lofi Girl celebrated its tenth anniversary with a week-long anniversary event.

-On 29 July 2025, the channel broadcasts a video showing Lofi Girl closing her computer, on a screen where it says "The End", just before dressing in a ceremonial dress and a graduation cap.
-A step that sparked strong emotion among his community.
-However, the character remains well present on his YouTube channel.
-It was rather a humorous parenthesis for his fans.
+On 29 July 2025, the channel broadcast a video showing Lofi Girl closing her computer, which displayed the words "The End", before dressing in a ceremonial dress and a graduation cap.
+This step elicited strong emotion among the community of followers.
+However, the character remains present on the Lofi Girl YouTube channel, and the video was only a humorous moment for the fans.